Medically reviewed by Drugs.com. Last updated on Jun 24, 2022.

 - Excess skin on the lower eyelids

-Insurance coverage may depend on whether the surgery repairs a condition that impairs vision.
-If you have the surgery only to improve your appearance, the cost probably won't be covered by insurance.
-Lower lid blepharoplasty is almost always done just for cosmetic reasons.
+Insurance coverage might depend on whether the surgery repairs a condition that harms vision.
+Surgery only to improve appearance probably won't be covered by insurance.

 - Infection and bleeding

 - Dry, irritated eyes

 - Difficulty closing the eyes or other eyelid problems

 - Skin discoloration

 - Temporarily blurred vision or, rarely, loss of eyesight